DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics: Methodology

-The step of code context extraction consists of three key parts: warning function extraction, field of class extraction, and warning-aware slicing.
+The step of code context extraction consists of three key parts: warning function extraction ((\ding{172} and \ding{174} in~\Cref{framework})), field of class extraction ((\ding{172} and \ding{173} in~\Cref{framework})), and warning-aware slicing ((\ding{175} and \ding{176} in~\Cref{framework})).
 The warnings provide the potential bugs present in a specific class and function with the specific lines.
-Due to the multi-modal sources involved in one warning, such as code, messages, and rules, it becomes necessary to extract sufficient and precise context for the model to effectively verify the warnings.
+Due to the multi-modal sources involved in one warning, such as code, messages, and rules, it becomes necessary to extract sufficient and precise context for the model to effectively identify the warnings.
 Considering that the length of input for a neural model is typically limited, our context extraction of the code is within the target class.

-\textbf{\textit{Warning Function Extraction.}} To provide more related information for the network, we first focus on the function (i.e., method) on which the specific warning is reported.
-As described before, each warning points to the class where the bugs may exist, so we can locate the file for further extraction.
-However, due to the likelihood that the warning missing the function name, in addition, there may be function overloading in the specific class, we extract the function with the following criteria: (1) If the warning is reported with lines, we use the lines to locate the unique function.
+\textbf{\textit{Warning Function Extraction} \textbf{(\ding{172} and \ding{174} in~\Cref{framework})}}: To provide more related information for the network, we first focus on the function (i.e., method) on which the specific warning is reported.
+As described before, each warning points to the class where the bugs may exist, so we locate the file for further extraction.
+However, due to the likelihood that the warning is missing the function name, in addition, there may be function overloading in the specific class, we extract the function with the following criteria: (1) If the warning is reported with lines, we use the lines to locate the unique function.
 If the lines are not a specific function, we recognize the context of this warning is the whole class.
 (2) If the warning is reported with a function name, we locate all the functions with the same name as the context.
 Otherwise, we use the class as the context of the warning.
-In this step, we use ANTLR4~\cite{antlr4} to build the abstract syntax tree (AST) for the buggy file and then obtain the function. \revised{If we cannot find the function corresponding to the line number, or if there is no line number available, we use the entire class content to fill in this input.}
+In this step, we use ANTLR4~\cite{antlr4} to build the abstract syntax tree (AST) for the buggy file and then obtain the function.
+If we cannot find the function corresponding to the line number, or if there is no line number available, we use the entire class content to fill in this input.